Bluetongue serotype 3 (BTV-3) vaccine: information for keepers

 Information about the availability of BTV-3 vaccines for animal keepers.

-Three unauthorised BTV-3 vaccines have been permitted for use.
-You can only use these vaccines if your use is compliant with a valid licence.
-Only keepers in England and Wales can access a licence for vaccine.
+Three BTV-3 vaccines have been permitted for use.
+Two of these have been granted a marketing authorisation by the Veterinary Medicines Directorate (VMD), and the third is unauthorised.
+You can only use these vaccines if your use is compliant with a valid licence or declaration.

 You can use these vaccines in:

-- England, but you must comply with the legal conditions of the general licence for England
+- England, but you must comply with the legal conditions of the general licence for England, including reporting vaccine use

-- Wales, but you must comply with the legal conditions of the general licence for Wales
+- Wales, but you must comply with the legal conditions of the general licence for Wales, including reporting vaccine use

-Scotland and Northern Ireland have not licensed the use of BTV-3 vaccines but will keep this position under review.
+Northern Ireland has not licensed the use of BTV-3 vaccines but will keep this position under review.

 Important information for vets